Learn 10 easy do’s to easier packing for your next trip when you fly for you and your family.

 Be Wise with Your Personal Carry-On Item

 It’s standard for airlines to allow each traveler to bring one carry-on bag and one personal item onboard planes.
-Your carry on can be a purse, laptop bag or backpack.
+Your carry on can be a purse, laptop bag, or backpack.
 Be sure to check with your airline about their rules for these sizes.
 Electronic devices are normally not permitted in checked baggage.
 So, you will need to find a bag that all these items will fit in.
-I use a large camera bag that will hold not only my DSL camera and extra lens but also my billfold, phone, tablet, small laptop, sunglasses and a few personal items I need for the trip.
+I use a large camera bag that will hold not only my DSL camera and extra lens but also my billfold, phone, tablet, small laptop, sunglasses, and a few personal items I need for the trip.

 Make Clothes Do Double Duty

-Pick out clothes which can be switched around with other clothing.
+Pick out clothes that can be switched around with other clothing.
 My foundation color for pants or capris is khaki color and then a pair of jeans.
 This way I can wear a white or more neutral color shirt with them.
 I can have 2 shirts for 1 pair of pants.
 For a pop of color, I will add a light sweater.
 And a black dress is always perfect for any situation.
 You can pack 14 days of clothes with only 10 outfits by switching around items.

 Weigh Your Baggage Before

-This is essential to keep from paying last minute high fees when you get to the airport.
+This is essential to keep from paying last-minute high fees when you get to the airport.
 Having an inexpensive luggage scale to use before you start your trip, during and when you are coming home is a must.